rez3vil/implot3d/README.md

 - 16 built-in colormaps and support for and user-added colormaps
 - Optional plot titles, axis labels, and grid labels
 - Optional and configurable legends with toggle buttons to quickly show/hide plot items
-- Default styling based on current ImGui theme, or completely custom plot styles
+- Default styling based on the current ImGui theme, or completely custom plot styles

 ## Usage
 The ImPlot3D API is designed to feel very similar to Dear ImGui and ImPlot.
 You start by calling `ImPlot3D::BeginPlot()` to initialize a 3D plot, followed by plotting various data using the `PlotX` functions (e.g., `PlotLine()` , `PlotScatter()` , `PlotSurface()` ).
 Finally, you end the plot with ` ImPlot3D::EndPlot()` .